hydrocoast/visclaw_julia/README.md

 # VisClaw with Julia
 This repository aims to become one of the Clawpack visualization tools (see http://www.clawpack.org).
-This allows us to make animations with the Julia language.
+This allows us to make animations with the Julia language like the following one:
-Any bug report would be appreciated.

 <p align="center">
 <img src="https://github.com/hydrocoast/visclaw_julia/blob/master/samples/ike.gif", width="500">
 </p>

+Any bug report would be appreciated.

 # Requirements
 ## Julia Packages